ysyk2021/the-productive-sales-manager-how-to-lead-your-team-to-success/src/chapter-3-3.md

-# Strategies for Developing the Key Skills and Competencies Needed to be an Effective Sales Manager

 In this chapter, we will explore various strategies for developing the key skills and competencies needed to be an effective sales manager.
 As a sales manager, it is essential to continuously enhance your skills and competencies to lead your team towards success.
 By mastering these strategies, you can improve your effectiveness and achieve your sales targets.